Culture

 Sherwood News

-This year’s top three articles on the English-language version of Wikipedia have amassed 118.6 million views between them — more than the 101.3 million tally clocked by the leaders from last year’s chart (Deaths in 2024, Kamala Harris, and the 2024 US presidential election).
+This year’s top three articles on the English-language version of Wikipedia have amassed 118.6 million views between them — more than the 101.3 million tally clocked by the leaders from last year’s chart (deaths in 2024, Kamala Harris, and the 2024 US presidential election).

-Morbid curiosity seems to have this year’s users engrossed again, with the pages for deaths in 2024 and Ed Gein, the serial killer who was the subject of Netflix’s latest instalment in its true crime drama series “Monster,” tailing just behind Charlie Kirk’s page in terms of Wiki interest.
+Morbid curiosity seems to have this year’s users engrossed again, with the pages for deaths in 2024 and Ed Gein, the serial killer who was the subject of Netflix’s latest installment in its true crime drama series “Monster,” tailing just behind Charlie Kirk’s page in terms of Wiki interest.

 More Culture